YottaDB/YDBDoc/ProgGuide/ioproc.rst

 EXCEPTION=expr Applies to: All devices

 Defines an error handler for an I/O device.
-The expression must contain a fragment of YottaDB/GT.M code (for example, GOTO ERRFILE) that YottaDB/GT.M XECUTEs when the driver for the device detects an error, or an entryref to which YottaDB/GT.M transfers control, as appropriate for the current gtm_ztrap_form.
+The expression must contain a fragment of YottaDB code (for example, GOTO ERRFILE) that YottaDB XECUTEs when the driver for the device detects an error, or an entryref to which YottaDB transfers control, as appropriate for the current gtm_ztrap_form.

-The expression must contain a fragment of YottaDB/GT.M code (for example, GOTO ERRFILE) that YottaDB/GT.M XECUTEs when the driver for the device detects an error, or an entryref to which YottaDB/GT.M transfers control, as appropriate for the current gtm_ztrap_form.
+The expression must contain a fragment of YottaDB code (for example, GOTO ERRFILE) that YottaDB XECUTEs when the driver for the device detects an error, or an entryref to which YottaDB transfers control, as appropriate for the current gtm_ztrap_form.

-For more information on error handling, refer to Chapter 13: “Error Processing”.
+For more information on error handling, refer to `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.

 **GROUP**